NostosArch/Nand2Tetris/README.md

 - The built projects and code successfully passed all the test cases.

-- Built Flappy Bird game running well with the built Compiler and OS.
+- Flappy Bird game (developed as part of project 09) running smoothly with the built Compiler and OS.

-Optimizations Done:
+## Optimizations Done:

 1. Implemented Memory Defragmentation for efficient Memory Usage.
     - Used First-Fit Speed and arranged freed up memory in ascending order of Starting Address locations.